Emihaa/portfolio/space_colonization/space_colonization.md

 ## Next Steps

-There is still many things I want to do, and I plan to visit this project at some point to:
+There are still many things I want to do, and I plan to visit this project at some point to:

 - Detect sharp mesh edges and generate additional attraction points on the vertex points so that the branch won't go inside the mesh
 - Prevent attractor placement inside overlapping meshes